 Drag the OLE DB Source Output arrow onto the OLE DB Command Transformation to perform transformations on the source data.

 STEP 5: Double-click on the OLE DB Command Transformation will open the Advanced Editor for OLE DB Command to configure it.

-Within the Connection Managers tab, we are selecting the already created OLE DB Connection from the list.
-Please refer to the OLE DB Connection Manager article to understand the configuration settings.
+Within the Connection Managers tab, we select the already created OLE DB Connection from the list.
+Please refer to the OLE DB Connection Manager article for configuration settings.